-How to use Time Machine local snapshots to recover data on your Mac laptop

-If you use Time Machine to back up your Mac laptop and something goes wrong with your hard drive, you can still recover data with local snapshots!
+Recover your lost data with Time Machine local snapshots! 🔄

 Time Machine is Apple's built-in software program for backing up your Mac.
 All you need is an external hard drive and a cable to connect said hard drive to your Mac.
-If you're using a MacBook Air, MacBook, or MacBook Pro and, for some reason, it is not connected to its external hard drive after you enable Time Machine, you can still access your recent backups thanks to local snapshots.
+If for some reason, your hard drive is not connected to its external hard drive after you enable Time Machine, you can still access your recent backups thanks to local snapshots.
 Here's how it works.

-Note: Time Machine does not create local snapshots on a Mac desktop like the iMac or Mac Pro.
+NOTE: If you are running macOS using APFS, local snapshots are saved on your internal disk, whether it's a Mac desktop or laptop.
+If you're using a computer running HFS+, Mac desktops do not support local snapshots, but Mac laptops do.

+- What is a local snapshot and how is it different than an external hard drive backup?

 What is a local snapshot and how is it different than an external hard drive backup?